shipsaas/ready/README.md

 - Helpers (classes or traits)
 - Services

-For all of these generic entities:
+For all of these generic entities (more coming uppp 🥳):

 - Countries (with data)
 - Currencies (with data)
 - Languages (with English)
 - Translations (dynamic translations)
 - Events (event sourcing)
-- Files

 Once you install the ShipSaaS Ready, you got multiple generic entities under your hands, let's build awesome products.